Sheko100/AirBnB_clone/web_static/README.md

-Project about creating the fron-end
+# Project about creating the front-end